puppetlabs/puppet-docs/source/pe/2.0/install_basic.markdown

 #### Certname

 The certname is the puppet master's unique identifier.
-This defaults to its fully-qualified domain name, which is usually the best choice, but any arbitrary string can be used.
+It should be a DNS name at which the master server can be reliably reached, and defaults to its fully-qualified domain name.

+(If the master's certname is not one of its DNS names, you [may need to edit puppet.conf after installation][bucket-troubleshooting].)

+[bucket-troubleshooting]: ./maint_common_config_errors.html#can-agents-reach-the-filebucket-server

 #### Valid DNS Names